-- WTNH News8 in Connecticut ran a TV spot discussing a pending bill (now enacted) to create a legislative task force on expanding the right to counsel in the state.
+- WTNH News8 in Connecticut ran a TV spot discussing a bill (now enacted) to create a legislative task force on expanding the right to counsel in the state.
 The piece featured an interview with Connecticut Bar President Bill Clendenen, who has supported the bill.
 The bill was also featured in a story Fox 61 Connecticut and in two articles in the Connecticut Law Tribune.
 Read more about support in Connecticut.

 - The U.S. Supreme Court's decision in Turner v.
 Rogers (finding no right to counsel for indigent parents in child support civil contempt proceedings, even when facing prison), received widespread criticism in the public sphere, such as from the New York Times and The Atlantic, as well as in a Concurring Opinions online symposium that discussed the case shortly after it came down.

-Media coverage of Other State and national initiatives
+Stories on particular State and national initiatives

 - The United States has signed several treaties that obligate it to address the issue of providing counsel in civil cases, and the media has been covering the work.
-The National Law Journal featured a piece by NCCRC participant, Risa E. Kaufman, executive director of the Columbia Law School Human Rights Institute, about how the U.S. failure to provide counsel in civil cases violates various international treaty obligations, and what steps the U.S. should take to address this.
+The National Law Journal featured a piece by NCCRC participant Risa E. Kaufman, executive director of the Columbia Law School Human Rights Institute, about how the U.S. failure to provide counsel in civil cases violates various international treaty obligations, and what steps the U.S. should take to address this.
 This work was also featured on NPR, and Risa blogged from Geneva on the Human Rights Commission's review of the United States' compliance with the International Covenant on Civil and Political Rights.